 Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

-How to Write a Business Plan for a SaaS Company
+How to Write a Business Plan for a SaaS Startup

 Writing a business plan is an important step for any entrepreneur.
 But, if you’re starting a SaaS business, the business plan plays an outsized role because the money required to fuel growth can be much more than you would guess.
 Instead of flying by the seat of your pants and hoping it will all work out, take a day or two to build out a plan so that you have a strategy in place to build your business.

-Why write a business plan for your SaaS business?
+Why write a business plan for your SaaS startup?

 For entrepreneurs who just want to dive in and start building something and solving customer problems, a business plan can seem like a waste of time.
 It can even seem like a form of procrastination.
 Why spend time “planning” when you can spend time “doing”?
 Here are the key reasons why you should spend a day or two on your business plan.